stusynakowski/asteroid-dodger/README.txt

+Computer Graphics Project (2017)
+Special Thanks to Christopher Kelly for maintaining this work

 The program should be a green polygon with a blue background.
 Due to my lack of dexterity, when it comes to programming.
 I snagged.
 The rotating square as a template to be modified.